MansoorHayat777/3D-visualization-of-Vertebral-Column/README.md

+Project Overview: 3D Visualization of Vertebral Column from CT Scan

+Objective:
+Develop an in-depth 3D visualization of a patient's vertebral column using CT scan data.

+Methodology:

-You utilized the patient's CT scan data to develop a 3D visualization of the vertebral column.
-Employing Python, you analyzed the .dcm files, focusing on three primary dimensions: axial, sagittal, and coronal.
-Additionally, by leveraging 3D Slicer software, you segmented the Dicom files, successfully creating a detailed three-dimensional model of the vertebral column based on the patient's CT scan data.
+Data Analysis: Utilizing Python, I meticulously analyzed .dcm files, with a keen focus on three crucial dimensions: axial, sagittal, and coronal.
+Segmentation and 3D Modeling: Employing the advanced capabilities of 3D Slicer software, I segmented the Dicom files, which was instrumental in constructing a detailed and precise three-dimensional model of the vertebral column.
+Outcome:
+This project successfully culminates in a comprehensive three-dimensional representation of the vertebral column, providing significant insights and visualizations derived from the patient's CT scan data.